scipy-conference/scipy_proceedings/papers/scott_sievert/main.rst

 4. The master performs a model update with the aggregated gradients.

-We use Dask to implement this data flow, which adds some overhead. [#]_ AdaDamp supports constant batch sizes; however, there is little incentive to use AdaDamp with a static batch sizes: the native solution has PyTorch less overhead :cite:`li2020pytorch`, and already has a Dask wrapper. [#]_
+We use Dask to implement this data flow, which adds some overhead. [#]_ AdaDamp supports static batch sizes; however, there is little incentive to use AdaDamp with a static batch sizes: the native solution has PyTorch less overhead :cite:`li2020pytorch`, and already has a Dask wrapper. [#]_